bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

   <X-PRE-PROCESS cmd="set" data="external_rtp_ip=stun:stun.freeswitch.org"/>
 ```

 However, this is not a reliable choice for stun server.
-Recommend either changing it to your servers external IP address.
-For example, if your server has an external IP at 234.32.3.3, then change this to
+Recommend either changing it to your servers external IP address or setup your own [stun/turn server](/2.2/setup-turn-server.html).
+For example, if your server has an external IP at 234.32.3.3

 ```xml
   <X-PRE-PROCESS cmd="set" data="external_rtp_ip=234.32.3.3"/>
 ```

-You can add a line in `/etc/bigbluebutton/bbb-conf/apply-conf.sh` to always apply this value.
+You can add a line in `/etc/bigbluebutton/bbb-conf/apply-conf.sh` to always apply this value even if the FreeSWITCH package upgrades.

 ```bash
 xmlstarlet edit --inplace --update '//X-PRE-PROCESS[@cmd="set" and starts-with(@data, "external_rtp_ip=")]/@data' --value "external_rtp_ip=234.32.3.3" /opt/freeswitch/conf/vars.xml